-It should be noted that 'Other Intended Occupation' was the most selected NOC answer for every district and the five largest cities in Ontario's northern, western, and central regions.
+The four most common immigrant-intended occupations in Sault Ste.
+Marie were all Skill Level A occupations.
+It should be noted that 'Other intended occupation' was the most selected NOC answer for every district in Ontario's northern, western, and central regions.
 Thus, it is excluded from this analysis to focus on specific occupations.